A screenshot of how the theme looks like

 To localize your blog with this theme:

 1. Pick your desired language by setting the default_language in config.toml.
 As of now, English (en) and German (de) have language resources available in the i18n directory.
 If your language is not supported yet, just create a new resource file with your translations.
 Use the file en.toml as a template for your own translations.
 Use the correct language code for the file name, e.g. eo.toml for Esperanto.
-Only languages that read from left-to-right (ltr) are supported by this theme.
+This theme supports only languages that read from left-to-right (ltr).

 2. The theme will automatically display all theme-specific string resources in the chosen language.